Effective Email Marketing Strategies and Tips for Successful Campaigns

 Effective email marketing strategies for better results

-And before the end, a bunch of short but sweet email marketing tips to help you get the most out of your email marketing strategy.
+These were all the basics of creating and executing a successful email marketing strategy.
+Before we wrap up, here’s a bunch of short but sweet email marketing tips to help you get the most out of your email marketing strategy.

 Segment your audience

-Segmentation helps to divide your list into parts (segments) and concentrate marketing efforts on the target audience and deliver emails that matter.
+Segmentation helps to divide your list into parts (segments), concentrate marketing efforts on the target audience, and deliver emails that matter.
 Each segment is a group of buyers with the same type of requests and reactions to the product.
 You can segment by:

 • Activity